 - Have students work in their groups to generate a list of three or more adjectives that can be transformed into nouns using the suffixes on their cards.

 - Pass a list of their words to another group.

 - Have each group use the suffixes to transform the adjectives into nouns.
 Write the solutions on paper and hand the paper back to the group that gave them the words to check their answers.

 - Support: Do the first few examples as a class before having groups translate the adjectives into nouns.

 - Enrichment: Have students generate a list of verbs and then change those verbs into nouns.
 See if they can identify the suffixes used to turn verbs into nouns.

 - Provide worksheet Using Suffixes to Change Adjectives to Nouns as an exit slip.
 Evaluate student work to determine which students have mastered the skill and who needs more support.

-Have groups share out the last activity.
+Have groups share the last activity.
 Tell students to share the words that they received from the other group and the solutions they generated.
-Some groups may struggle, provide an incorrect answer, or not be able to determine a solution.
-That is fine - use this as a teachable moment.
+Some groups may struggle, provide an incorrect answer, or find themselves unable to determine a solution.
+That is fine —use this as a teachable moment.